antvis/G6/packages/site/docs/apis/layout/ForceAtlas2LayoutOptions.en.md

 **Default**: `5`

-**Required**: false

-**Description**: The gravity coefficient.
+The gravity coefficient.
 The larger the kg, the more the layout will be concentrated in the center.

 ## kr